Skip to content

 • provide connection to off-stream wetland habitats, which increase food resources (waterbugs) available for fish and native animals

-Winter/spring fresh (one fresh of more than 5,000 ML/day for two days during July to September in reach 1)
+Winter fresh (one fresh of more than 8,000 ML/ day for five to 10 days during July to August in reach 1)

 Traditional owners

-• Encourage female platypus to select a nesting burrow higher up the bank to reduce the risk of higher flow later in the year flooding the burrow when juveniles are present
+• Encourage female platypus to select a nesting burrow higher up the bank to reduce the risk of greater flow later in the year flooding the burrow when juveniles are present

 • Scour fine sediment from the gravel bed and riffle substrate